Knowledge Base Home Delivery

 The percentage of text should be higher than the percentage of images.
 Therefore, we recommend a ratio of 60% text to 40% images.

-Some inbox’s automatically block images to prevent possible viruses, e.g., Outlook.
-However, if users don’t understand what the email is about based on the text provided, they could report the email as spam.
+Some inboxes automatically block images to prevent possible viruses, e.g., Outlook.
+However, if users don’t understand what the email is about based on the text provided, they could report it as spam.

 HTML and plain text version